 In addition to showing core formation in the bright dwarf regime,~\citeauthor{Azartash-Namin2024}~\citeyear{Azartash-Namin2024} found that the DM density profiles remain cusped for the UFDs within their sample despite having bursty star formation histories (SFHs) at early times.
 This result was independent of the sub-grid feedback model employed.
-We similarly find challenges to forming cores in a single (or small number of) early outflows in the UFD regime.
-While there is a strong dependence on the mass of the outflow, as we expect from our findings in the classical dwarf regime (columns of Figure \ref{mbgrid}), we also find a dependence on the timing of the outflow.
+We similarly find challenges to forming cores in a single (or small number of) early outflows in the UFD regime, as demonstrated in Figure \ref{m8single}.
+Our prescriptive approach allows us to identify the two-fold origin of this challenge and study it in further detail: both the outflow mass and timing are critical.
 A core of appreciable size only forms if the burst occurs at $z < 6$.
 Notably, this result holds regardless of the total amount of mass expelled, even in the case of expelling $2.9 \times 10^{7} M_{\odot}$, which is $> 10\%$ of the halo mass, and $\sim 10^{4} \times M_*~\rm{at}~z=0$.
 Even in this case, a burst at $z=5$ forms a core while a burst at $z=6$ does not.
-In particular, the clear differences that we see in the inner log-slopes and core radii for $z>5$ vs $z\le5$ are most likely the result of the major merger that occurs between $z=6~\rm{and}~z=5$ for this galaxy.
+In particular, the clear differences that we see in the inner log-slopes and core radii for $z>5$ versus $z\le5$ are most likely the result of the major merger that occurs between $z=6~\rm{and}~z=5$ for this galaxy.
 Given that the different feedback models compared in ~\citeauthor{Azartash-Namin2024}~(\citeyear{Azartash-Namin2024}) correspond to different mass outflow rates, our finding that the cusp persists for a wide range of mass expelled when star formation is restricted to early times is consistent with their results.